Majestic Northern Rockies on the Alaska Highway

 Tami and Scott at the shoreline of Muncho Lake.

 Tami and Scott at the shoreline of Muncho Lake.
-When you take the picture looking into the sun under an overcast sky you lose the color of the water in the reflection of the clouds.
+When you take a picture looking into the sun under an overcast sky, the water loses its color in the reflection of the clouds.

-From Fort Nelson, the Alaska Highway turns west climbing into the Northern Rockies.
-The terrain gently rises and the dense forests on both sides of the roads continue.
-In 1942 when the road was being built, I am sure they were very happy to be turning west away from the dense forest.
+From Fort Nelson, the Alaska Highway turns west, climbing into the Northern Rockies.
+The terrain gently rises, and the dense forests on both sides of the road continue.
+In 1942, when the road was being built, I am sure they were very happy to be turning west away from the dense forest.
 As for the builders, they were very hopeful for the upcoming spring warm-up and being away from the cold and ice.

 The Muskwa Valley

-The construction crews turned west generally following the north side of the Muskwa River.
+The construction crews turned west, generally following the north side of the Muskwa River.
 This means that the only major river crossing on the Alaska Highway north of Fort St. John was the Muskwa River.
-In 1942, south of Fort Nelson, across the Muskwa River, there was no bridge.
-Everything needed for the road builders needed to be north of the Muskwa River before the spring thaw.
-Resupply from Dawson Creek, during the summer wouldn’t be possible until much later when a bridge was built — in June of the following year.
+There was no bridge in 1942, south of Fort Nelson, across the Muskwa River.
+The road builders needed everything to be north of the Muskwa River before the spring thaw.
+Resupply from Dawson Creek during the summer wouldn’t be possible until a bridge was built — in June of the following year.

 Liard River Hot Springs main pool.

 Liard River Hot Springs main pool.
-Liard River is north of Muncho Lake as you descend out of the Northern Rockies on the Alaska Highway.
+Liard River is north of Muncho Lake as you descend from the Northern Rockies on the Alaska Highway.

 Airmail

-Things changed dramatically starting in Fort Nelson.
+Things changed dramatically, starting in Fort Nelson.
 Instead of supplying the builders from the south, fuel and supplies were airlifted into Fort Nelson.
-While the trailblazers turned to the west, additional construction crews in Dawson Creek took to the task of upgrading the new road south of Fort Nelson.
+While the trailblazers turned to the west, additional construction crews in Dawson Creek upgraded the new road south of Fort Nelson.
 The trailblazing road-cutting crew turned west, getting their new supplies arriving daily by aircraft landing in Fort Nelson.
 Resupply from Dawson Creek to Fort Nelson for the trailblazers was finished for the rest of the summer.

 This waterfall is part of the Liard River Hot Springs.
 The water in this waterfall is more than 120 degrees.